 Many local governments are recognizing the need to build climate resilience, as extreme weather events are becoming more frequent and/or more severe than in the past.
 Resilience is defined as the capacity of a community, business, or natural system to prevent, withstand, respond to, and recover from a disruption.

-Currently, NEMAC and City staff are analyzing possible impacts of extreme weather by modeling the city’s vulnerabilities — things like the location of steep slopes that could wash out in a flood, how much impervious surface we have that makes rainwaters travel faster, and percent of natural areas for habitat and conservation that are susceptible to wildfires during a drought.
-Then they will calculate the risks associated with climate-related hazards in the Asheville area, and possible threats to the key assets that the community values.
-That information will help identify actions the City can take to best prepare for these hazards and other future possible conditions.
-This would include identifying existing policies and new options that reduce vulnerability and build resilience.
+NEMAC and City staff have been analyzing possible impacts of extreme weather by modeling the city’s vulnerabilities — things like the location of steep slopes that could wash out in a flood, how much impervious surface we have that makes rainwaters travel faster, and percent of natural areas for habitat and conservation that are susceptible to wildfires during a drought.

 2016 - Asheville's Office of Sustainability begins work with UNC Asheville's National Environmental Modeling and Analysis Center (NEMAC) and other City departments on a climate resiliency assessment.